-Academic visitors are generally academics on sabbatical leave (paid or unpaid) from an overseas academic institution who come to the College to undertake their own research.
+Academic visitors are generally academics/researchers on sabbatical leave (paid or unpaid) employed at an overseas academic institution who come to the College to undertake their own research.
 They can also include academics (including doctors) taking part in formal exchange arrangements with United Kingdom counterparts and eminent senior doctors and dentists coming to take part in research, teaching or clinical practice.
 Academic visitors are not 'employed' by the College and must not be paid or funded by the College.
 Payment of expenses to cover their needs whilst in the UK may however be made.

 Please visit the Government's website for information on the Standard Visitor visa process.